PrincetonUniversity/intro_debugging/05_gdb/README.md

 file locks                      (-x) unlimited
 ```

-GDB can be used to inspect core files.
+GDB can be used to inspect core files: `$ gdb a.out core`.
+This is similar to running a failing Python script using the `-i` option.

 ## GDB Tutorials